Looking for answers? You’ve come to the right place.

 Here are our most Frequently Asked Questions (FAQs).

-Advancing Access is a patient support program that can provide information on coverage and financial support options for individuals who have been prescribed a Gilead HIV treatment, HIV prevention, or COVID-19 medication.
+Advancing Access is a patient support program that can provide information on coverage and financial support options for individuals who have been prescribed a Gilead HIV treatment and HIV prevention.

 Advancing Access program specialists can conduct a benefits investigation to help you and your patient understand their insurance coverage and any prior authorization or appeals process requirements.
 In Support Offerings and Resources, you will find sample letters of medical necessity and appeal, as well as a prior authorization checklist and claim forms.